 We are committed to keeping you up to date with the most important updates from Argentina.
-We are in touch daily with our partners and contacts on the ground, and are monitoring official government websites and the local news.
-Your Customer Experience Coordinator will keep you informed of significant changes, and we will update this guide accordingly.
+We are in touch daily with our partners and contacts on the ground and are monitoring official government websites and the local news.
+We will update this guide with any significant changes.

 Travelling to Argentina FAQs